 The NASSAU COMMUNITY COLLEGE Public Safety Department is here to ensure that everyone’s experience on campus is a safe and secure one.
-In order to help you enjoy your educational experience here on campus, we have prepared this booklet.
-Please take the time to read it thoroughly and keep it so that you can refer to it as necessary.
+In order to help you enjoy your educational experience here on campus, we have prepared this information.
+Please take the time to read it thoroughly and familiarize yourself with it, and refer back to it as necessary.

-Your campus Public Safety Department is dedicated to facilitating the educational process and assuring the safety and well being of the college community.
+Your campus Public Safety Department is dedicated to facilitating the educational process and assuring the safety and well-being of the entire College community.

 A staff of officers provides 24 hour motorized and foot patrols in and around campus buildings, and prompt response to requests for assistance ranging from reports of possible criminal activity to aiding motorists, vehicle accidents, emergencies and possible safety hazards.
 Scooter patrols have been added in order to place our officers in closer contact with the public they serve.
 The staff are trained and licensed by New York State in accordance with the Security Guard Act of 1992.
 While our officers are not police or peace officers, they do have the authority as granted by the Nassau County Legislature to issue parking summonses and appearance tickets under Nassau County Ordinances 372, 482, Ordinance 238-1984 and Local Law 6.

-The provisions of the New York State Education Law also govern behavior on college grounds.
-For the safety of the college community, Public Safety Officers have the right under this law to request any person on the grounds of the campus to produce identification.
-The cooperation of the college populace in this regard adds to everyone’s safety.
+The provisions of the New York State Education Law also govern behavior on College grounds.
+For the safety of the College community, Public Safety Officers have the right under this law to request any person on the campus grounds to produce identification.
+The cooperation of the College populace in this regard adds to everyone’s safety.

 A firm working relationship and mutual cooperation between the Nassau County Police and Public Safety ensures that all campus law enforcement needs are satisfied.